Shelex/cypress-allure-plugin/README.md

 See [cypress-allure-plugin-example](https://github.com/Shelex/cypress-allure-plugin-example) project, which is already configured to use this plugin, hosting report as github page and run by github action.
 It has configuration for basic allure history saving (just having numbers and statuses in trends and history).
 For complete history (allure can display 20 build results ) with links to older reports and links to CI builds check [cypress-allure-historical-example](https://github.com/Shelex/cypress-allure-historical-example) with basic and straightforward idea how to achieve it.

+There are also existing solutions that may help you prepare your report infrastructure:

+-   [Allure Server](https://github.com/kochetkov-ma/allure-server) - self-hosted portal with your reports
+-   [Github Action](https://github.com/simple-elf/allure-report-action) - report generation + better implementation for historic reports described above
+-   [Allure TestOps](https://docs.qameta.io/allure-testops/) - Allure portal for those who want more than report

 ## How to open report

 Assuming allure is already installed: